cb-ci/ci-perfomance-benchmark/README.md

 Options

-* A:Setup Open telemtry plugin and anayse/compare the traces
+* A:Setup Open telemetry plugin and anayse/compare the traces
 * B: Use the Pipeline Explorer or Console log
 * C: Use the UI build summary page
 * D: Simple Pipeline End-to-End duration time can also be retrieved by the build_url api json endpoint: